On December 7th 1941 a miracle saved the US Navy. The Japanese attacked Pearl Harbor.

 USS Oklahoma, built before WWI was raised, righted and written off.
 She was stripped and sold for scrap.
 She foundered and sank enroute to a California wrecking yard.

-USS Utah, built before WWI. hopelessly obsolete and being used as trainer before the war.
+USS Utah, built before WWI. hopelessly obsolete and being used as a trainer before the war.
 An attempt was made to raise her if only to get her out of the way.
 She started to slide towards Ford Island and the Navy gave up on her there and then.
+She has stayed in that spot ever since.

 USS Arizona, built during WWI.
 Worst damaged of all ships at Pearl due to her magazine exploding.
 Too obviously damaged to attempt to raise.
 And since she still had (and has) live ordnance aboard, too dangerous to dismantle.